Chonburi F.C.

-Chonburi Football Club (สโมสรฟุตบอลจังหวัดชลบุรี) is a Thai professional football club based in the city of Chonburi, Chonburi province, that competes in the top division in Thai football, the Thai League 1.
+Chonburi Football Club (สโมสรฟุตบอลจังหวัดชลบุรี) is a Thai professional football club based in the city of Chonburi, Chonburi province, that competes in the first division in Thai football, Thai League 1, after promotion in the 2024–25 season.
 The team lifted the league title in 2007 which became the most successful season in their history.

-Chonburi were founded in 1997 and their main rivals are Sriracha who are also based in Chonburi Province.
+Chonburi were founded in 1997 and their main rivals were Sriracha who were also based in Chonburi Province prior to their move and subsequent dissolution.
 The team is widely known by their nickname "The Sharks" which can be seen in the crest of the club.

 History

 Early years

 In its early years, Chonburi Football Club was Assumption College Sriracha's football team.
 The team was managed by Annop Singtothong, Thanasak Suraprasert, Sontaya Khunpluem, and Wittaya Khunpluem.
 The team competed and were victorious in many youth tournaments, one of them including the Institute of Physical Education's youth football tournament.

 In 1996, Sannibat Samut Prakan Association competed in the Khǒr Royal Cup and came in second place.
 The directors of the football team then negotiated for a merger which resulted in the creation of Chonburi-Sannibat Samut Prakan Football Club.
 The team then competed in Thai Division 1 League or Thai League 2 today.